15 Years Of Empowering NRIs

 Debt Checklist

-• Never take on more than 25-35 percent of your net worth’s equivalent as debt.
+• ✓Never take on more than roughly 25-35% of your net worth as debt.

-• Never take on debt to invest in illiquid and volatile assets.
-Debt is okay if it is for residential property, investing on own business, or higher education.
-Everything else is just toxic.
+• ✓Never borrow to invest in illiquid, volatile assets.
+Debt makes sense for residential property, your own business, or higher education.
+Almost everything else is genuinely toxic debt.

 Wealth Protection and Estate Planning